-Every year more than 100 beachgoers drown in these strong rushes of water that pull swimmers away from the shore.
 And that's just in the United States.
-Nearly half of all rescues made by lifeguards at ocean beaches are related to rip currents, according to the United States Lifesaving Association.
+Nearly half of all rescues made by lifeguards at ocean beaches are related to rip currents, according to the USLA.
 Sharks typically kill about 6 people a year globally.
+[Find Out Your Odds of Dying from Various Phenomena]

 How they work

-A common perception is that rip currents pull you underwater, but in reality they're strong, narrow currents that flow away from the beach.
+A common perception is that rip currents pull swimmers underwater; in reality, they're strong, narrow currents that flow away from the beach.

 "People start going under because they panic, and they feel like the current is pulling them under," Carey said.
 "There is no current that will pull you under in the ocean."

 There are many different types of rip currents, and they form in several ways.
-Quickly changing wave heights can trigger a rip current, such as from large sets of swells.
-Rip currents can also occur at sandbar breaks, where water is funneled out to sea.
-These channels in sand bars lie just off the beach.
+Quickly changing wave heights, which occur when a large set of swells rolls in, can trigger a rip current.
+Rip currents can also occur at spots where there's a break in a sandbar; there, water is funneled out to sea.
+These channels in sandbars lie just off the beach.
 When water returns to the ocean, it follows the path of least resistance, which is typically through these channels.
-And strong rip currents often appear next to structures such as piers, jetties and groins, Carey said.
+Strong rip currents also often appear next to structures such as piers, jetties and groins, Carey said.

 The risk of rip currents is determined by many factors, including weather, tides, local variations in beach shape and how waves break offshore.
 Some beaches may have rip currents nearly all the time, while other beaches almost never see the dangerous flows.

-These strong and often very localized currents are capable of carrying unsuspecting swimmers out to sea.
-The currents usually move at 1 to 2 feet per second (0.3 to 0.6 meters per second) but stronger ones can pull at faster than 6 feet per second (1.6 m per second).
-That's the same pace as a world record Olympic freestyler, Carey said.
+These strong and often very localized currents can carry unsuspecting swimmers out to sea.
+The currents usually move at 1 to 2 feet per second (0.3 to 0.6 meters per second), but stronger ones can pull at 8 feet per second (1.6 meters/second).
+That's the same pace as a world-record Olympic freestyler, Carey said.
 "Even an Olympic swimmer would find themselves going backward in a rip current pulse," she said.
+(Olympic gold medalist Michael Phelps can swim the butterfly stroke at about 6.5 feet/second.)

 Heavy breaking waves can trigger a sudden rip current, but rip currents are most hazardous around low tide, when water is already pulling away from the beach.
 In the past, rip currents were sometimes called rip tides, which was a mistake, Carey said.
 "Tides are really slow changes in water level and by themselves do not induce a rip current," she said.
 "A rip current is not at all a tide."